Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

-The key observable properties of \mbox{R2--U1} spin liquid follow from the correlations of the electric field $E_{ij}$, and our goal will therefore be to show how the constraints Eqs.~(\ref{eq:constraint.1}, \ref{eq:constraint.2}) can arise in a real material.
+which in turn implies the form of the associated magnetic field, $B_{ij}$ \cite{PretkoPRB16,PretkoPRB17}.
+However the key observable properties of an \mbox{R2--U1} spin liquid follow from the correlations of its electric field $E_{ij}$ \cite{PremPRB18}, and our goal will therefore be to show how the spins in a frustrated magnet can be described by a tensor field $E_{ij}$, satisfying the constraints Eqs.~(\ref{eq:constraint.1}, \ref{eq:constraint.2}).

-{\it The model. } To this end, we consider a magnet on a breathing pyrochlore lattice, where A-- and B--sublattice tetrahedra have a different size [cf. Fig.~\ref{fig:breathing.lattice}].
-Breathing--pyrochlore magnets were first studied as a tractable limit of the pyrochlore HAF \cite{harris91a,canal98-PRL80,canals00-PRB61,tsunetsugu01}, but have since been realised in several families of materials \cite{okamoto13,tanaka14-PRL113,KimuraPRB14,nilsen15-PRB91,RauPRL16,HakuPRB16,wawrzynczak17-PRL119,okamoto18-JPSP87}.
-To date, most theoretical work has concentrated on $SU(2)$--invariant models \cite{harris91a,canal98-PRL80,canals00-PRB61,tsunetsugu01,benton15-JPSJ84,li16,essafi17-JPCM29}.
-However, in the presence of spin--orbit coupling, the symmetry of the lattice permits anisotropic exchange \cite{RauPRL16,HakuPRB16,Savary16a,Rau2018PRB}.
-In materials such as \BYZO, built from edge-sharing YbO$_6$ octahedra, the strongest interactions are HAF, perturbed by a weaker DM interaction \cite{Rau2018PRB}, via